The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 Consider these other brushes

-Unless you specifically want a sonic toothbrush, the Oral-B Smart 1500 would be my choice.
+Unless you specifically want a sonic toothbrush, the Oral-B Pro 2 2000 is the brush to go for.

-Irrespective of the toothbrush, be sure you use the correct brushing technique.
+All brushes, irrespective of type require you to use the correct technique.

 Our guide to taking care of your teeth shows you all of the important things you need to know, irrespective of the toothbrush you use.